Looker Studio vs. Tableau Desktop: What’s Better for You?

 App integrations are especially important for business intelligence tools that process data from external sources.
 Digital marketing agencies that leverage a 3-5 product (or more) marketing software stack will benefit most from the business intelligence platform that integrates with their existing software tools.

-Before choosing between Google Data Studio vs Tableau Desktop, marketers should make sure that they’ll be able to easily import and manage data from their existing marketing software tools.
+Before choosing between Looker Studio vs Tableau Desktop, marketers should make sure that they’ll be able to easily import and manage data from their existing marketing software tools.

-Google Data Studio offers what can only be described as a staggering amount of options for data connection.
-For starters, GDS integrates seamlessly with the Google marketing platform so you’ll be able to quickly pull data from your Google Ads account, Google Search Console, and from Google Analytics.
+Looker Studio offers what can only be described as a staggering amount of options for data connection.
+For starters, Looker integrates seamlessly with the Google marketing platform so you’ll be able to quickly pull data from your Google Ads account, Google Search Console, and Google Analytics.

-The “500+ Marketing Data Sources” connector, built by GDS partner company Funnel is a free connector that lets digital marketers import data from over 500 different ad platforms into Google Data Studio for analysis and visualization.
+The “500+ Marketing Data Sources” connector, built by Looker’s partner company Funnel is a free connector that lets digital marketers import data from over 500 different ad platforms into Looker Studio for analysis and visualization.

 Tableau Desktop also offers connections to hundreds of data sources, but these integrations are mainly geared towards database software rather than marketing software.
 Digital marketers who rely on Tableau desktop for data visualizations may need to extract data from their marketing applications into a database before it can be imported into Tableau.